yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 If the user’s GPU is not using the same rounding precision as the Nintendo Switch, different pixels can be sampled.
 Ergo, only NVIDIA GPUs got the four correct pixels the game intended.

 How did Wollnashorn solve this?
 With a {{< gh-hovercard "10030" "clever little trick," >}} of course.
-Adding a very tiny(1/512) subpixel offset to the sample coordinates is sufficient to fudge the rounding.
+Adding a very tiny (1/512) subpixel offset to the sample coordinates is sufficient to fudge the rounding.
-Achieving that required modifying the code of the SPIR-V and GLSL backends, altering how the operation is handled only for AMD and Intel hardware for now, with the option to force it for any other future hardware that may require it, for example, a certain red fruit.
+Achieving that required modifying the code of the SPIR-V and GLSL backends, altering how the operation is handled only for AMD and Intel hardware for now, with the option to force it for any other future hardware that may require it, for example, a certain fruit company.

 Here’s the final result: